-Information on Ancillary Facilities (e.g. status of access road or any other facility required for sub-project to be viable):
+Information on Ancillary Facilities (e.g., status of access road or any other facility required for sub-project to be viable):

-A herringbone bond brick road is located in the sub-project area.
+Herringbone bond road is very close to the north side and pucca road is to the west side.
 Other than that, there is a footpath in the DRP.
-This road could ensure to reach the site and the most feasible option is to carry the construction materials to the construction subproject interventions site.
-Existing footpath along with HBB road will be helpful to keep continue uninterrupted accessof Rohingya people in their houses.
+This road could ensure to reach the site and the most feasible option is to carry the construction materials (pipes, drilling equipment, bamboo, bricks, rods, gravel, wooden frame, bentonite sacks etc.) to the construction sub-project interventions site.

-Requirement of accommodationorserviceamenities (toilet, water supply, electricity) to support theworkforceduring construction:
+Requirement of accommodation or service amenities (toilet, water supply, electricity) to support the work force during construction:

 Prior to commencement of construction work, contractor will arrange accommodation facilities with toilet, water supply, electricity for the associates working personnel.
+If there are women labour proper lighting facilities should arrange (during night time), by using solar light, charger light, etc. If there are women with children, then contractor will arrange child care space in the construction site.